 Interns are evaluated in accordance with their program requirements.
 Criteria for professional development objectives are established collaboratively between the intern and the supervisor at the beginning of their internship-training period and at the end of each evaluation period.
 Oral and written feedback will be provided to the intern by the supervisor at the end of each semester; however, evaluation is always an on-going, collaborative process throughout the internship.

-Students interested in applying to the Masters Internship Program should submit the following materials to Joseph Cloidt, LMHC via electronic (firstname.lastname@example.org) or standard mail: vita/resume, a cover letter explaining your interest in this internship, three letters of recommendation (at least one should be from a current faculty member), and a transcript (an unofficial one is acceptable).
+Students interested in applying to the Masters Internship Program should submit the following materials to Assistant Director, Joseph Cloidt, LMHC via electronic (firstname.lastname@example.org) or standard mail: vita/resume, a cover letter explaining your interest in this internship, three letters of recommendation (at least one should be from a current faculty member), and a transcript (an unofficial one is acceptable).
 Only complete applications will be considered.
 New applications will be reviewed for the 2020-2021 academic year after January 1, 2020.
 Complete applications will be reviewed on a rolling basis.
 Application deadline has been extended to May 15, 2019.

 Purchase College Counseling Center